-When listing your products, develop your own style when it comes to product descriptions, images and showcase a brand that will make you stand out from the rest.
+When listing your products, develop your own style when it comes to product descriptions, and images and showcase a brand that will make you stand out from the rest.

-The text will have a big impact on visibility of product listing as well as if the user gains the right information about your product before purchasing.
+The text will have a big impact on the visibility of product listing as well as if the user gains the right information about your product before purchasing.
 Then your images should show off your product accurately.

-It’s important to be clear and accurate within your product listings as we’ve all bought items online before and when they have arrived are nothing like what you expected.
+It’s important to be clear and accurate within your product listings as we’ve all bought items online before and when they arrived are nothing like what you expected.
 This can lead to negative feedback and ratings on eBay.

-6. Packaging & Shipping
+6. eBay Packaging & Shipping

 If you decide to choose cardboard boxes, there is a large variety of options available on the market so you can be guaranteed to find a solution that works for any product.
 Ensuring products reach their new owners in perfect condition is paramount, especially if you want them to reorder in the future

 Our box finder tool may be a useful resource for you to find boxes that suit your products, and you may wish to consider buying boxes in bulk which is not only cost-effective but elevates the risk of running out, particularly in peak sale times.